Quick-Relief Asthma Medications

 Important tips

-• If you haven’t used your asthma inhaler for more than two days, you may need to shake it and does a test spray.
+1. If you haven’t used your asthma inhaler for over two days, you may need to shake it and do a test spray.

-• Always use a spacer with your fast relief inhaler, so the medicine gets deeper into the lungs and airways.
+3. Always use a spacer with your fast relief inhaler so the medicine gets deeper into the lungs and airways.

-• Quick relief, asthma medications can look similar to long-term controller medications.
-It is necessary to keep both types of asthma medications separate because the medicines will help in a different way.
-You can also label your fast acting medication with QR to help you identify.
+4. Quick-relief asthma medications can look like long-term asthma controller medications.
+It is necessary to separate both asthma medications because they will help in different ways.
+You can also label your fast-acting medication with QR to help you identify it.

 Taking your medication: